Body Found This Morning Confirmed To Be That Of Missing Tow Truck Driver

-SACRAMENTO (CBS13) — The Sacramento County Coroner says a body found today at Garcia Bend is that of missing tow truck driver Shalvinesh Sharma.

-SACRAMENTO (CBS13) — The Sacramento County Coroner says a body found today at Garcia Bend is that of missing tow truck driver Shalvinesh Sharma.
+SACRAMENTO (CBS13) — The Yolo County Sherrif’s Office says a body found today at Garcia Bend is that of missing tow truck driver Shalvinesh Sharma.

+According to the Sheriff’s office, a citizen found the body and deputies arrived on the scene at approximately 8:45 a.m south of the city limits of West Sacramento.

+The body was identified as 40-year-old Shalvinesh Sharma by officials.
+There is no word on the body of his wife, Roselyn.

-The family of Shalvinesh and Roselyn Sharma have believed their bodies were at the bottom of the Sacramento River since their tow truck reportedly plunged into the Sacramento River on March 26.
+The family of Shalvinesh and Roselyn Sharma has believed their bodies were at the bottom of the Sacramento River since their tow truck reportedly plunged into the Sacramento River on March 26.

 Crews have not been able safely to locate the truck and couple due to rapid, frigid waters.
 The water is moving at about four feet per second.